toksikk/toksikk/README.md

 ## 👨‍💻 Experienced Software Developer | CI/CD Expert | Cloud Infrastructure Architect

 Welcome to my GitHub profile!
 I am a results-driven software developer and DevOps engineer with a proven track record in designing and implementing robust CI/CD pipelines.
 My expertise extends to building scalable infrastructure in private and public clouds using virtualization and container orchestration tools, such as Proxmox VE or Kubernetes.
+I am proud to hold certifications as a Certified Kubernetes Administrator (CKA), Certified Kubernetes Application Developer (CKAD), and Certified Kubernetes Security Specialist (CKS), further showcasing my proficiency in orchestrating and securing containerized applications within Kubernetes environments.

 ### 🔧 Tech Stack: